 Thanks to their folkloric storytelling and galaxy-spanning scale, “space operas” have always been near to science fiction’s heart.
 Even the chilliest of them – Olaf Stapledon’s Last and First Men, written 87 years ago – can still bring a lump to the throat.
 Subsequent writers have pretzelled space opera into countless unexpected shapes.
 Think of the broad satire of Harry Harrison’s Star Smashers of the Galaxy Rangers, or the psychogeographical horror underpinning Light by M. John Harrison.
 And those are just the “H”s.

-I'm a Pagan author, a speculative fiction writer, and a professional blogger.
+I'm a Pagan and speculative fiction author, a professional blogger, and a musician.
 I'm proudly Canadian and proudly LGBTQ.
 My politics are decidedly left and if you ask for my opinion, expect an honest answer.
 I own a dog and am owned by a cat.
-I also work part time at a bookstore and I love to read, especially about faith, philosophy, science, and sci-fi and fantasy.
+I used to work part time at a bookstore and I love to read, especially about faith, philosophy, science, and sci-fi and fantasy.